lewagon/dotfiles/04-Front-End/02-CSS-components/01-Button-sprint/README.md

 ### Organize your CSS with component files

 From this point, you will start organizing your CSS code with **one CSS file for each component**.
-A button is a standard component, such as an avatar, a card, a list, a navbar, a tab, a form, etc..
-All these guys deserve their own CSS file.
+A button is a standard component, such as an avatar, a card, a list, a navbar, a tab, a form, etc. All these guys deserve their own CSS file.
 Your project architecture will look like:

 ```
 .